-Handpicked had been making Pinot Noir in Tasmania for some years, working with first rate growers, but we knew that to fully realise our ambitions in terms of quality, organics and site-specific wines we needed to have our own vineyards.
+Handpicked had been making Pinot Noir in Tasmania wine regions for some years, working with first rate growers, but we knew that to fully realise our ambitions in terms of quality, organics and site-specific wines we needed to have our own vineyards.

 “Tasmania is the new mecca for cool climate winemaking.
 Tasmania has always been important to Handpicked as one of the world’s great Pinot Noir regions; our Tasmania Pinot Noir has always been a central part of our regional Pinot Noir range.
 It made sense to expand from there and have our own vineyards, in keeping with our focus on great vineyard sites and the way that impacts on special wines.”
 Pete Dillon.